 Your Marshfield Economic Development Specialist will provide you with access to various programs that are available to assist you with your project.
 Many programs can be combined to help finance land, buildings, equipment and more.
 Below are a few for you to consider; however we will be happy to work with you one-on-one to connect with the best programs for your specific project.
-For more information, call or email Jason Angell, City of Marshfield Director of Planning & Economic Development, 715-486-2074; or Karen Olson, MACCI Business Development Director at 715-384-3454.
+For more information, call or email the City of Marshfield’s Director of Development Services, 715-486-2074; or Karen Olson, MACCI Business Development Director at 715-384-3454.

 Central Wisconsin Economic Development fund (CWED) — This regional loan fund program serves as an economic stimulus in Central Wisconsin to fill financing gaps in local markets.
 The CWED Loan fund provides direct loans for up to 10 years at rates beginning at 2% in partnership with other lending institutions.

 Local incentives such as tax incremental financing are also available and are customized to each individual project.

 For more information email the City of Marshfield’s Director of Development Services, or call 715-486-2074.

 Wisconsin Economic Development Corporation (WEDC) — Programs and resources to help businesses grow in Wisconsin.

 Download a copy of Wisconsin BIZ to find out why business is good in Wisconsin.

 Marshfield Investment Partners is a group of accredited angel investors who are interested in taking equity commitments in early-stage, high-growth potential companies in the greater Marshfield region and throughout Wisconsin.
 Contact Karen Olson, Marshfield Area Chamber of Commerce Business Development Director for more information, 715-384-3454.